TrevorH08/Validator/README.md

 validator(text);
 Expected Output: "4204070760465320"

-Test:
+Test: should show sum of new value and if its valid or not
 Code:
+const text = 4102080860435620
+validator(text);
+Expected Output: 0, valid

+const text = 4102080880435620
+validator(text);
+Expected Output: some number, not valid

+test: the form will only output if the card has 16 digits and isn't negative

+code:
+const text = lskjf
+validator(text);
+Expected Output: Error, credit cards are 16 positive integers

-const text =
+const text = -1234567890123456

-Expected Output:
+Expected Output: Error, credit cards are 16 positive integers